In-Person Event

 Breakout

 Every customer conversation is a potential revenue moment—but most CX teams leave money on the table.
 Benjamin Devey, Sr. Director of Customer Experience at Ollie, shares how he transformed his team from cost center to growth driver, lowering CAC and increasing customer lifetime value.
 You'll hear how Ollie built a CX sales function that uses proactive chat to convert visitors, deployed SMS to retain at-risk customers, and gave team members the tools to turn cancellations into save opportunities.
-He'll cover how to align CX and eCommerce goals, coach teams for consultative revenue conversations, and use AI to free people for high-value moments.
+He'll cover how to align CX and ecommerce goals, coach teams for consultative revenue conversations, and use AI to free people for high-value moments.
 Leave with a practical framework to turn CX interactions into revenue.

 Ben Devey